The structure of our program allows many of our students to go to school and work at the same time.

 **Associates of Applied Science Degree in Funeral Service is 70 Credit hours

-FINE Mortuary College, A Private Two-Year College, announces the inaugural recipients of the Kathryn Cantillon-White Memorial Scholarship
+FINE Mortuary College, A Private Two-Year College, announces recipients of the Kathryn Cantillon-White Memorial Scholarship

 FINE Mortuary College, in collaboration with Lynch-Cantillon Funeral Home in Woburn, MA are happy to announce the winners of the Kathryn Cantillon-White Memorial Scholarship.
 Kathryn Cantillon-White, a 2011 graduate of FMC, passed away in 2015 from pregnancy complications.
 Her spirit, love and dedication as a funeral professional is the foundation of this award.